SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 }
 ```

-Refer to `App/api/auth/authApi.ts` for the canonical implementation and exported runtime types.
+Refer to `App/api/auth/authApi.ts` for the canonical implementation (normalization helpers like `normalizeJwt` live there) and to `App/api/auth/types.ts` for the typed shapes.

 ---